 Sprained Ankle Treatment

 Most ankle sprains need only a period of protection to heal.
 The healing process takes about four to six weeks.
 The doctor may tell you to incorporate motion early in the healing process to prevent stiffness.
+Physical therapy and other forms of rehabilitation may help with your treatment plan.

 Ankle motion may also aid in being able to sense position, location, orientation, and movement of the ankle (proprioception).
 Even a complete ligament tear can heal without surgical repair if it is immobilized appropriately.
 If an ankle has a chronic tear, it can still be highly functional because overlying tendons help with stability and motion.